-Dove Invisible Solid Antiperspirant/Deodorant also uses Aluminum Zirconium Tetrachlorohydrex Gly and cyclopentasiloxane.
+Dove Invisible Solid Antiperspirant/Deodorant also uses Aluminum Zirconium Tetrachlorohydrex Gly.
 They have a few other ingredients I don’t recommend, but let’s just concentrate on these two for now.

-Old Spice Antiperspirant/Deodorant contains Aluminum Zirconium Trichlorohydrex Gly and Cyclopentasiloxane.
+Old Spice Antiperspirant/Deodorant contains Aluminum Zirconium Trichlorohydrex Gly.
 It also contains Petrolatum, and there’s some concern that Petrolatum contains PAHs (polycyclic aromatic hydrocarbons) released from incomplete combustion or high-pressure processes.
 PAHs are persistent organic pollutants and many are considered “reasonably anticipated to be human carcinogens” per an article in the U.S. National Library of Medicine.**

 With all this toxic material being swiped on the armpits, it’s appropriate to mention the detox period some people experience when they cease using aluminum deodorants or antiperspirants.

 Sometimes the body needs to detox from aluminum deodorants.

 Sometimes it takes several days (or even several weeks) for the buildup of aluminum salts and other unnatural ingredients to work its way out of the armpit pores.
 We call this “detoxing” from the chemicals.
 Depending on diet (how much red meat, coffee and alcohol), this detoxing period could include some bad smells.